scala-steward-org/scala-steward/docs/help.md

     --gitlab-required-reviewers <integer>
         When set, the number of required reviewers for a merge request will be set to this number (non-negative integer).
 Is only used in the context of gitlab-merge-when-pipeline-succeeds being enabled, and requires that the configured access token have the appropriate privileges.
 Also requires a Gitlab Premium subscription.
     --azure-repos-organization <string>
-        The Azure organization (required when vcs type is azure-repos) --github-app-id <integer>
+        The Azure organization (required when --forge-type is azure-repos) --github-app-id <integer>
         GitHub application id
     --github-app-key-file <file>